donkirkby/four-letter-blocks/docs/construct_your_own.md

 they will divide evenly into blocks of four.
 Save your progress by typing
 <kbd>Ctrl</kbd>+<kbd>S</kbd>.

-All the words from the grid are displayed in the list of clues, so fill in the clues.
+All the words from the grid are displayed in the list of clues, so take a quick scan through looking for words that are too similar.
+Sometimes the autofill will suggest different spellings of the same word or singular and plural versions of the same word, and you might not notice.
+Then fill in the clues.
 Don't worry about clue numbers, those will be assigned after you split up the grid and shuffle the blocks.
 Each line in the clues field should look like this: